 Where are they now?
 The Manchester City XI on David Silva’s debut

-After joining from Valencia in 2010, Silva has been at the heartbeat of City’s transformation into one of the best clubs in Europe.
+After joining from Valencia in 2010, Silva was at the heartbeat of City’s transformation into one of the best clubs in Europe.

 We’ve taken a look back at the City team he first joined, with his competitive debut coming in a 0-0 draw against Tottenham in August 2010.

-It’s much nicer to think of Hart as he was back then (one of England’s most promising goalkeeping prospects) than he is now (one of England’s least promising goalkeeping prospects at Burnley), isn’t it?
+It’s much nicer to think of Hart as he was back then (one of England’s most promising goalkeeping prospects) than he is now (one of England’s least promising goalkeeping prospects who’s just been released by Burnley), isn’t it?

 Having just turned 22 at the time of Silva’s debut, Richards, like Hart, was regarded as one of England’s brightest young prospects.

-The defender was a key player alongside Silva in City’s first Premier League title win, earning a nomination for the club’s Player of the Year award, but his career has been ravaged by injury since joining Aston Villa in 2015.
+The defender was a key player alongside Silva in City’s first Premier League title win, earning a nomination for the club’s Player of the Year award, but his career was ravaged by injury after he joined Aston Villa in 2015.

-Richards’ contract at Villa Park expires this summer, but he last kicked a ball for the club in October 2016.
+Richards didn’t leave Villa Park until 2019, but he last kicked a ball for the club in October 2016.

 Thanks for the nice words but am fully satisfied with how my career worked out.
 Injuries stopped my hitting more heights but how can a grumble at winning the prem playing in a different league and a tough mental challenge at villa!
 I give 100% in everything I do!
 That’s enough